Fracking in California

 Where it Stands

-Last November, state regulators released draft rules for fracking that are expected to go into effect on January 1, 2015.
+In November 2013, state regulators released draft rules for fracking that are now expected to go into effect in July 2015.
 They followed passage of SB 4, a bill signed by Governor Jerry Brown, that spelled out what the regulations should cover.

 Under the rules, oil and gas operators would be required to apply for a permit prior to fracking a well, and to provide written notice to nearby landowners.
 Operators would have to disclose what chemicals they use, but not the specific concentrations if they consider those a trade secret.
 State water regulators are also developing a groundwater monitoring program.
 The regulations are expected to be finalized by the end of 2014.